 Many businesses have continued to be negatively impacted by COVID-19.
 You need additional money to keep things afloat and pay your employees, but you need more funds.
-A second Paycheck Protection Program loan can help.
+A second Paycheck Protection Program (PPP) loan can help.

 At Pursuit, both existing PPP borrowers and new clients alike can access a second PPP loan.
 You’ll benefit from a lender that helped more than 7,000 businesses access the first round of PPP and supportive staff members that will support you through your second application.
 You’ll also continue to receive information that will streamline the loan forgiveness process.

 The Second Draw Paycheck Protection Program is an SBA loan program launched to help small businesses stay afloat during ongoing COVID-19 related restrictions and closures.
 Like your first PPP loan, your second PPP loan can also be forgiven.
 Learn more about how a second PPP loan can benefit your business.

 Easy-to-use digital application